 “The most important thing for you to do after your website is hacked, is to contact the hosting service and make sure they know what’s going on.
 That is part of what you pay them for, if not then it needs to be corrected immediately.
 Hiring a professional company to monitor your site is always essential, and a crucial way for you to be able to make sure that your site is protected and professionals are there to defend against attacks on your website.”

-A good hosting company that provides its own dedicated support team will provide you with whatever’s necessary to help you get to the bottom of your situation.
+A good hosting company that provides its own dedicated support team will provide you with whatever’s necessary to help you get to the bottom of your situation of a Hacked WordPress site.
 They can, and should also help you identify the origin of the hack that’s affecting your website, as well as any vulnerabilities that are still active.

 Once you’ve notified your hosting company, it’s time to restore things back to normal.
 You need to use your backup systems to restore as many files as you can back to their pre-hacked state.